-A reservation against the creditor party’s account in the reference currency of the transfer.
+A reservation against the second FXP’s account in the target currency of the transfer, per rule 2.a above.

 The condition is the condition for the second currency conversion.

 The participant identified in the dependency is the second FXP.